minprog/programming-v/info/10 Syllabus.md

 ## Expectations

-You are expected to watch all lectures and sections, submit twelve problem sets, and take two quizzes.
-You are also expected to attend a minimum amount of lab sessions in order to be able to asked questions.
+You are expected to watch all lectures and sections, submit eight problem sets, take two quizzes, and submit a final project.
+You are also expected to attend a minimum amount of lab sessions in order to get you moving quickly through the course.

 ## Grades

-You will receive a final grade for the course if:
+You will receive a number grade for the course if:

-* you've attended all lab sessions as agreed upon;
+* you've attended lab sessions as agreed upon;
 * you've submitted every problem set working and on time;
 * you've passed the quizzes.

-Should you not have succeeded in doing one of those, we will not give you a final grade.
-Still, we are most certain that every student should be able to pass the course!
+We are most certain that every student is able to pass the course!

 <div class="row">
 <div class="col-lg-6">